codeigniter4/docs-update/README.md

 Once the conversion is complete, we will start taking a look at the overall structure of the documentation and see what changes need to be made for consistency, clarity, and ease of understanding.

+## Next Steps:

+[x] Build converter script to convert all files from rst to md [ ] Modify converter to insert code samples and remove unnecessary files.
+[ ] Review and clean up converted files
+[ ] Review and clean up overall structure of documentation [ ] Standardize how pages are written to include cohesive structure and examples

 ## Commands:

 ### Converting all files